 Connie from Athens, TN

 The thing that I have found the most important is to make sure you keep your oil at the correct temperature.
 Also if this is the first time using your turkey pot make sure you follow directions to determine the amount of oil to use.
-After that it is easy sailing.
-I use injectable marinades in my turkeys all of the time.
-I will even do half of the bird in different flavors.

 I saw a news story last year about a house fire started by a deep fat fryer outside.
 Make sure it is away from your house, not under the eaves or near a wall.
 It was amazing how quickly the grease fire got out of control.

 "For added safety, have a fire extinguisher, oven mitts and pot holders nearby.
 To add flavor with different marinades and seasonings, you may want to purchase an injector.
 Place the fryer on level dirt or a grassy area.
 Never fry a turkey indoors, in a garage or in any other structure attached to a building.
 Avoid frying on wood decks, which could catch fire, and concrete, which can be stained by the oil. "